 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The library’s Makerbot Replicator 2 and Replicator+ 3D printers are available for use by library patrons.
+The library’s Makerbot Replicator 2 and Replicator+ 3D printers are available for use by Learning Commons patrons.

 Patrons can access this equipment, based on the following criteria:

 The user is a current Parkland Library patron in good standing.

 The user shall schedule a time to use equipment in advance.

 The user must demonstrate knowledge or prior experience with equipment, or arrange for training.
 Training may be provided by a library specialist, or an instructor with sufficient knowledge.

 Library staff reserves the right to deny usage based on availability or failure to meet the terms and conditions set forth by the library.

 Conditions of Use: